sirvkrm/codex-vkrm/BUILDING.md

 ## 4. Use the binary with the npm wrapper (optional)

-If you want to test the same layout used by the published npm package:
+If you want to test the same layout used by a single native package on the device you built on:

 ```bash
 cd ../npm-package